onzfonz/comp227/src/content/4/en/part4a.md

 ### Exercises 4.1-4.2

-In the exercises for this part, we will be building a **blog list application**, which allows users to save information about interesting blogs they have stumbled across on the internet.
+In the exercises for this part, we will be building a **Streaming Show list application**, which allows users to save information about interesting shows they have stumbled across on the internet.
-For each listed blog we will save the author, title, URL, and amount of upvotes from users of the application.
+For each listed show we will save the title, genre, Streaming Service URL, and amount of upvotes from users of the application.
+From here on, I will refer to a streaming show as a **show**.

-#### 4.1 Blog list, step1
+#### 4.1 Show list, step1

 Let's imagine a situation, where you receive an email that contains the following application body: